AlibabaCloudDocs/ots/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Synchronize incremental data (script mode).md

         "parameter": {
          "datasource": "", # The name of the OSS data source.
          "object": "",  # The prefix of the name of the file you want to synchronize to OSS.
 We recommend that you use the "Tablestore instance name/Table name/date" format.
 Example: "instance/table/{date}".
          "writeMode": "truncate", # The operation the system performs when files of the same name exist.
-Valid values: truncate, append, and nonConflict. truncate indicates that files of the same name are cleared. append indicates that data is appended to the content of files of the same name. nonConflict indicates that an error is reported if files of the same name exist.
+Valid values: truncate, append, and nonConflict. truncate indicates that files of the same name are deleted. append indicates that data is appended to the content of files of the same name. nonConflict indicates that an error is reported if files of the same name exist.
          "fileFormat": "csv", # The format of the file.
 Valid values: csv, txt, and parquet.
          "encoding": "UTF-8", # The encoding type.
          "nullFormat": "null", # The string used to identify the null field value.
 The value can be an empty string.